cits5501/cits5501.github.io/assets/workshops/workshop05-solutions.md

 Java also has non–short-circuiting logic operators, `|` and `&`.

-We won't be using any Python in this unit -- but for reference, in Python, the logic operators are all spelled out: "and", "or" and "not".
+We won't be using any Python in this unit -- but for reference, in Python, the logic operators are all spelled out as English words: "and", "or" and "not".

 </div>